Bayselonarrend/OpenIntegrations/docs/en/md/Start/Backward-compatibility.md

 **All distribution types**: Fixed some function names containing typos.
 Be sure to check usage locations or perform syntax validation after updating!

 **VK**: Removed `Like` function and all functions from the `Discussion management` section due to their removal from the VK API

+### 1.34.0 -> 2.0.0

+**Twitter**: The Twitter library has been removed and its support is discontinued, as continued maintenance is not feasible.
+If you are already using this library in your project, you need to preserve it separately before updating